Fidel Castro: Death

 Castro died in Havana on the night of 25 November 2016 at the age of 90.
 The cause of death was not disclosed.

 His brother, President Raúl Castro, confirmed the news in a brief speech: "The commander in chief of the Cuban revolution died at 22:29 [EST] this evening."

 Fidel Castro was cremated the next day.
 A funeral procession travelled 900 km along the island's central highway from Havana to Santiago de Cuba, tracing in reverse the route of the "Freedom Caravan" of January 1959.

 After nine days of public mourning, his ashes were entombed in the Santa Ifigenia Cemetery in Santiago de Cuba.

 Fidel's death came nine months after his older brother Ramón died at the age of 91 in February.

+Official international visits

+Official foreign trips by Castro were framed by the regulations on travel abroad set out in the Fundamental Law of 1959 and the 1976 Constitution of the Republic of Cuba for offices exercising executive power.
+Castro held those offices in different capacities: as Prime Minister of Cuba from 16 February 1959 to 2 December 1976, and as President of the Republic from 2 December 1976 to 24 February 2008.

+This annex lists exclusively those foreign trips made during his period as head of government, regardless of office, excluding technical stopovers without official activity, personal trips, or travel of any other non-official kind.